WouterButhker/CampusLife/docs/agendas/Agenda-7.md

  - Talk about the Observer pattern idea for updating data when some user(admin) makes a request to update data in db.

 # Action points for next week (Scrum board)
- - Review the whole thing
+ - Review the whole thing - Andra?
  - Introduction (Problem + Solution + Our approach) - Hendy
  - Product (Functionality) - Wouter + Ana
  - Architecture (Diagram + technologies used) - Willem